Nanolat/sotopless-octopress/source/index.markdown

 Toturial?
 ---------
-To check out the tutorial on deploying SoTopless on Amazon EC2 node, posting scores, getting top N users, getting the rank of a user, click [here](tutorials/javascript.html) for JavaScript Tutorial, [here](tutorials/cpp.html) for C++ Tutorial, [here](tutorials/cpp-api.html) for C++ API.
+To check out the tutorial on deploying SoTopless on Amazon EC2 node, posting scores, getting top N users, getting the rank of a user, click [here](tutorials/ios.html) for a sample code of iOS SDK, [here](tutorials/javascript.html) for JavaScript Tutorial, [here](tutorials/cpp.html) for C++ Tutorial, [here](tutorials/cpp-api.html) for C++ API.

 Price?
 ------